 We will be using the ICT Essentials Suite as our main resource, supplemented with other on-line resources as needed.

 In addition to the ICT skills and concepts specific to this course, the goal of the Arlington Career Center is to help students develop into independent, self-directed learners.
 To that end, we will be putting into practice a learning framework.

 Each student will earn a weekly grade based on their work in class and their Problem Based Learning (PBL) Technical Journal for that week, as described in the rubric therein.
 Students are both permitted and encouraged to challenge any evaluations with which they do not agree, but only during the week immediately following the evaluation.
 Evaluation grades will not be changed after this time.

 Attendance in this class is mandatory.
 We will be learning new things each time class meets, as well as practicing our newly acquired skills.
 Regular attendance will be essential to success.

 Every student should practice behavior that supports learning.
 All students are

 expected to show respect for their classmates, the teacher and other staff

 members, and to be actively engaged in learning for this course during their

 Students should likewise respect our computer lab as a place of learning, and treat all equipment with care and leave it ready for classmates using after them.

-The Arlington Public School and The Northern Virginia Community College are committed to the highest standards of academic honesty.
-As a result, appropriate actions will be taken in this course to discourage breaches of academic honesty.
-All work presented by the student as theirs should be the work of that student alone.
-Plagurism in any form will not be allowed.
+Arlington Public School is committed to the highest standards of academic honesty.
+All work presented by the student as theirs should be the work of that student alone, and proper credit should always be given for work borrowed from others.
+Plagiarism in any form will not be allowed.